nartc/nest-automapper/README.md

 ## Caveats

-Due to reflection capabilities that `TypeScript` has, there are some caveats/opinionated problems about using this wrapper (ultimately, `automapper-nartc`).
+Due to reflection capabilities that `TypeScript` has, there are some caveats/opinionated problems about using this wrapper (ultimately, `@nartc/automapper`).
-1. `automapper-nartc` only works with `Classes`. `Interfaces` won't work because `Interfaces` will lose its context after transpiled.
+1. `@nartc/automapper` only works with `Classes`. `Interfaces` won't work because `Interfaces` will lose its context after transpiled.
-2. Please follow `automapper-nartc` example to understand how to setup your models.
+2. Please follow `@nartc/automapper` example to understand how to setup your models.
 ```